Ren-Mingyang/Ren-Mingyang.github.io/_pages/publications.md

 ---

-## Statistical Publications and Working Papers
+## Statistical Publications and Submitted Papers
 - - -

 - Consistent Estimation of the Number of Communities via Regularized Network Embedding (Under review)